c-sanders/Quaternion/README.md

 Let us attempt to answer these questions, by first recalling how complex numbers are comprised of two parts - one real part and one imaginary part.
-Quaternions are alot like complex numbers, except that rather than being comprised of two parts, they are instead comprised of four parts - one real and three imaginary.
-When we say "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
+Quaternions are alot like complex numbers, except that rather than being comprised of two parts, they are instead comprised of four - one real part and three imaginary parts.
+It is for this reason that quaternionsWhen we say "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
 Similarly, when we say "imaginary part" in this same context, what we actually mean is an imaginary number.